 A. YES.
 Customer satisfaction is very important!
 You can test drive the HMV2E for 14 days.
 If you’re not thrilled with it, send it back for a refund.
 I appreciate you supporting my small business and giving it a try.

 Q: Can I contact you directly for further questions?

 Back in the late 1980s, Mike Soldano of Soldano Custom Amplification released his original Hot Mod, a design based around use of rare 6C10 (and then later 6K11) tubes.
 These tube types added more gain much the same way that the HOT MOD V2 EVO does, but they had limitations.
 The tubes were long out of production, getting expensive to find, and often would become microphonic and therefore limited in capability.
 The original Soldano Hot Mod had lots of gain and delivered on its promise, but it was ultimately taken out of production primarily due to the challenges with finding consistent and quiet tubes.

 Still, the original Hot Mod was the inspiration for the HOT MOD V2 EVO, which functions in much the same way as the original, but now has additional circuitry that further stabilizes the design, provides more clarity, and delivers a wider, more controllable range of gain on the preamp control of the amp rather than coming onto high-gain territory too quickly.
-And of course the HMV2E now also uses a pair of 12AX7(ECC83) tubes that are commonly available.

 Thank you for your interest and support!